 4. Connecting the Projector With All Required Cables

-With both the projector and screen installed at their designated space, you will now have to connect the projector with the power cable and all other required cables.
-Generally, the power cables of projectors don’t come with a long reach, so it would be convenient to use a power extension and keep it tucked at the corner.
+With both the projector and screen installed in their designated space, you will now have to connect the projector with the power cable and all other required cables.
+Generally, the power cables of projectors don’t come with a long reach, so it would be convenient to use a power extension and keep it tucked in the corner.

 After you have connected all the devices, switch on the projector and the video source.
 The projector will automatically detect the video source and start showcasing the contents.
 However, if it doesn’t, then you will have to manually locate them through the projector’s settings or remote controller.

 5. Aligning and Adjusting The Projected Picture